 In 2021, RIC became newly engaged with undergraduate students on campus through what became the Critical Diaspora Studies (CDS) initiative and proposed undergraduate major.
 This initiative began with a coalition of undergraduate and graduate students responding to the Atlanta spa shootings in March 2021 that killed eight individuals, six of whom were Asian women.
 From this tragedy arose the political energy and demand for Johns Hopkins University to create academic spaces that would reflect the diversity of its student body and address the lived realities of diaspora, race, indigeneity, colonialism, imperialism, and solidarity.
 Originating in demands for greater Asian-American, Latinx, and other diasporic curriculum on campus, the CDS team of students developed the forward-looking idea for a new major that would enable a form of critical ethnic studies beyond ethnicity.

-Students in the major will choose among these tracks: Migration and Borders, Global Indigeneities, Empires, Wars and Carceralities, and Transnational Movements and Solidarities.
+Students in the major will choose among these tracks: Migration and Borders, Global Indigeneities, Empires, Wars and Carceralities, and Solidarities, Social Movements, and Citizenship.
 The major also will emphasize community-engaged research and internships with partners in Baltimore, serving as a model for bidirectional relationships between students and the city.
-As of February 2024, the CDS major proposal has been approved by the Homewood Academic Council and will be submitted to the Maryland Higher Education Commission.
+As of February 2024, the CDS major proposal has been approved by the Homewood Academic Council and was submitted to the Maryland Higher Education Commission.
+It was approved over the summer, and the first CDS courses will be offered in Spring 2025.
+Students will be able to declare as CDS majors in Spring 2025 as well.

 The Chloe Center, through the CDS initiative, as well as its graduate student–facing activities, operates with a participatory and democratic principle.
 College curriculum and university programming, we are proving, can be determined through extensive and deliberate conversation and consensus among students and faculty, and the Center aspires to include and respond to the ideas, hopes, desires, and demands of students.